carbon-language/carbon-lang/docs/design/generics/details.md

-This document goes into the details of the design of Carbon's [generics](terminology.md#generic-means-compile-time-parameterized), by which we mean parameterizing some language construct with compile-time parameters.
+This document goes into the details of the design of Carbon's [generics](terminology.md#generic-means-compile-time-parameterized), by which we mean generalizing some language construct with compile-time parameters.
 These parameters can be types, [facets](terminology.md#facet), or other values.

 Imagine we want to write a function parameterized by a type argument.
 Maybe our